One Hundred Years of Quality – Arrow Fabricare

 Fast forward to October of 2010, and Bruce got a call from a drapery cleaning vendor who wanted to retire.
 He ended up closing his facility in North Kansas City and moving the French laundry, fire restoration and drapery operations to a 22,300 square foot business in Kansas City, Kansas.
 Arrow’s resources are now divided into two buildings, totaling 48,000 square feet with approximately 80 employees.
 The company provides a wide array of services, including fine dry cleaning and shirt laundry, alterations and reweaving, leather and fur cleaning, storage and repair, bridal gown preservation, French laundry of luxury bed and table linens, drapery and blind cleaning, fire and water damage restoration dry cleaning, and nationwide mail order cleaning.
 Word of mouth has helped the company attract a large following of celebrity customers, including Bill Cosby, Arnold Schwarzenegger, Maria Shriver, Warren Beatty, Cher, Ralph Lauren, and Regis Philbin.
 Quality is an attribute that Bob Gershon has instilled in Arrow.
 He is 88 years old and still comes down for a few hours each morning after 67 years in the business.

-Mr. Richard Scott Shackelford of Leawood, Kansas, is pleased to announce the engagement of his daughter, Margaret Frances Shackelford, to William Andrew Verret, the son of Mr. and Mrs. David…
+Mr. Bernard James Shondell of Kansas City, Missouri, is pleased to announce the engagement of his daughter, Allison Marie Shondell, to Robert Reid Robson, the son of Mr. and Mrs.…